rananna/back-to-the-future-timecircuits/readme.md

     2. Check that there is a folder named `mp3` in the root of the SD card.
     3. Verify that your audio files are named *exactly* as specified in the "Prepare the SD Card" section (e.g., `TIME_TRAVEL.mp3`).
     4. Check the RX/TX wiring between the ESP32 and the DFPlayer Mini.
 They should be crossed (`ESP32 TX -> DFPlayer RX`, `ESP32 RX -> DFPlayer TX`).
-* **Cannot Connect to `timecircuits.local`**:
-    * Some network routers do not support mDNS, which is what makes `.local` addresses work.
-    * Find the device's IP address by checking your router's client list or by monitoring the Serial Monitor output in the Arduino IDE when the device boots.
-You can then access the web UI by entering that IP address directly into your browser.
-* **API Data Fails to Load**:
+* **API or Weather Data Fails to Load**:
-    * In the web UI, go to the "Network & System" tab and click the **"Sync Time with NTP Server"** button.
+    * In the web UI, go to the "Network & System" tab and click the **"Calibrate Present Time"** button.
 The ESP32's internal clock must be accurate for HTTPS/SSL connections to work.
     * Double-check the API URL and any required authentication headers in the "Data Link" tab.

 ---